Healthy Homes Assessment Waitangirua

 Draught Stopping Waitangirua

-If a draught is felt from unreasonable gaps or holes, it requirements to be sealed.
+If a draught could be felt from unreasonable gaps or holes, it requirements to be closed.

-What are the most unreasonable gaps or holes?
+What are unjustifiable gaps or holes?

 Check out the complete details for the Healthy Homes draught stopping requirements.